 Before

-Before the kitchen redesign of this home in San Clemente, the first thing you would notice were the spectacular ocean views.
-It was a beautiful space, in terms of the views, and from the glass doors across from the kitchen bar, you felt as if you in an oceanfront resort.
+Before the kitchen redesign of this San Clemente home, first thing you would notice were the spectacular ocean views.
+It was a beautiful space, in terms of the views, and from the glass doors across from the kitchen bar.
+You felt as if you in an oceanfront resort.

 Unfortunately, the design of the kitchen itself didn’t reflect a similar sense of beauty and luxury.

 One of the biggest problems in the kitchen design was the cabinets.
 They were outdated, with a traditional single-panel inset design.
-The cabinets not only lacked originality and dated the entire kitchen, but they also had add features and gaps that could have been used for storage, yet went unused in the previous design.
+The cabinets lacked originality and dated the entire kitchen.
+They also had odd gaps that wasted valuable storage space.
+What wasn’t used in the old kitchen, we used in the new ocean view kitchen.

-The kitchen countertop was a cream color that felt inexpensive and similarly dated, and the overall design and finishes found in the kitchen simply didn’t reflect the beauty and luxuriousness of the views afforded by the placement of the kitchen.
+The kitchen countertop was a cream color that felt inexpensive and similarly dated.
+The overall design and finishes in the kitchen didn’t reflect the beauty and luxuriousness of the views.
+The placement of the kitchen made those views even more impressive.

 Adjacent to the kitchen was an area that was largely under-utilized in the previous design.
 There was also an odd pony wall between the kitchen and living area that felt obstructive and unnecessary.